fstasel/Pastel3d/README.md

 # Pastel3d
-A 3D Renderer Project for Commodore 64
+A 3D Renderer Project for Commodore 64 by FST

 Pastel3d is an experimental 3D rendering program for Commodore 64.